AliSoftware/OHPDFImage/README.md

 > Note: PDF pages are cached, so that requesting an image with the same PDF name, even with a different size, will use the cached version of the PDF instead of loading it again from disk.
 Thus, only the rasterization into a bitmap image is recreated.

-### Use the `OHVectorImage` class for more control
+### More control with the `OHVectorImage` class

-If you need more control on the vector image, you can directly manipulate `OHVectorImage` objects.
+If you need more options on how the vector image will be rendered, you can directly manipulate `OHVectorImage` objects.
 Here is what you can do when using `OHVectorImage`:

 * **Change the background color** of the generated image using the `backgroundColor` property (`nil` to generate transparent images);
 * **Re-tint the image** using the `tintColor` property (in that case the PDF is merely used as a mask for which only its alpha channel is used);